divriots/whats-new/src/pages/next/stories-with-jsx.md

   label: Learn more

 ---
-JSX coupled with React is used to describe what the UI should look like making the code more digest.
+JSX coupled with React is used to describe what the UI should look like making the code easier to digest.